rizky-izumo/wida-assessment/README.md

 # Setup PostgreSQL
 $ knex migrate:latest

-# Optional step to insert seed data
+# Optional (but recommend) step to insert seed data.
+Data can also be used for Postman collection APIs
 $ docker compose --env-file .env run --rm db-seed

 # Run server